AvhiMaz/brew-setup/README.md

 ## Description

-The `brew-setup.sh` script is designed to detect the Linux distribution type (Arch-based, Debian-based, or Linux Mint) and execute the appropriate commands for installing Homebrew.
+The `brew-setup.sh` script is designed to detect the Linux distribution type (Arch-based, Debian-based) and execute the appropriate commands for installing Homebrew.

 ## Installation